abdolence/gcloud-sdk-rs/README.md

 ![security audit](https://github.com/abdolence/gcloud-sdk-rs/workflows/security%20audit/badge.svg)
 ![unsafe](https://img.shields.io/badge/unsafe-forbidden-success.svg)

 This library generated from [Google API](https://github.com/googleapis/googleapis) using [tonic-build](https://github.com/hyperium/tonic/tree/master/tonic-build).

 ## Disclaimer
-This is NOT OFFICAL gcloud sdk from Google (and it doesn't exist for Rust at the moment of this page was updated).
+This is NOT OFFICIAL Google Cloud SDK (and it doesn't exist for Rust at the time this page updated).

 ## Overview
 This library contains all the code generated from the Google API.